-The State Authorization Reciprocity Agreement (SARA) is an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of postsecondary distance education courses and programs.
-Kishwaukee College is not an approved SARA institution and online course offerings are only available to students in the state of IL.
+The State Authorization Reciprocity Agreement (SARA) is an agreement among member states, districts, and territories that establishes comparable national standards for interstate offering of post-secondary distance education courses and programs.
+It is intended to make it easier for students to take online courses offered by post-secondary institutions based in another state.